 Home Care Services for Seniors

-Public and private agencies offer a variety of home care services that may be available to you, including the following:
+Public as well as private agencies offer a variety of home care services for older adults.
+These may include the following:

-- Home health care, either part-time or 24-hour care
+- Home health care, either part-time or 24 hours a day

-- Services delivered to the home, such as meals programs, transportation and home repair
+- Services delivered to the home, such as meal programs, transportation, and home repair

 - Money management

-Non-medical services are also available to help older persons remain independent.
-The Older Americans Act funds more than 10,000 senior centers and gives grants to state and Area Agencies on Aging to provide services to seniors that include Meals-on-Wheels, transportation, respite care, housekeeping and personal care, money management, and shopping.
+Non-medical services are available to help older people remain independent as well.
+The Older Americans Act funds more than 10,000 senior centers and gives grants to states and Area Agencies on Aging to provide services for aging adults.
+Such services include Meals-on-Wheels, transportation, respite care, housekeeping and personal care, money management, and shopping.
 Services are usually free, but you may face waiting lists or staffing shortages, depending on where you live.

-To find Area Agencies on Aging programs across the country, visit the Eldercare Locator Web site at http://www.eldercare.gov or call the nationwide, toll-free Eldercare Locator at 1-800-677-1116.
+To find an Area Agency on Aging program near you, visit the Eldercare Locator or call 1-800-677-1116.
 In many cases, these agencies may offer case management and coordination services as well.